Refbase

 refbase is a web-based institutional repository and reference management software written in PHP and using MySQL as a back-end database.
 It is available under the terms of the GPL license and its packages are featured in the official repositories of Gentoo Linux and Mandriva Linux.

+refbase can be used to collect and share digital copies of publications such as an academic institution's research output. refbase has also been used as a publication archive, for example, the Washington State University did use refbase to provide access to its collection of the Pullman Herald newspaper.

+refbase has been cited as one of the first web-based open-source tools to facilitate collaborative reference management.